TommiDL/LITracer/README.md

    - `-md`, `--max-depth`: set max depth of bouncing per ray [default value 3]
    - `-rr`, `--russian-roul`: set the value of depth to start suppressing the ray bouncing probability [default value 3]

+For further details execute `./gradlew run --args="render"` and get the complete usage documentation.

 ## Demo

    Create a pfm file of a demo scene and (optionally) a PNG image.
 This functionality is meant to take confidence with the usage of the code.